nathansmerrill/chenmeister/README.md

 # Chenmeister's Concrete
-A ready mix concrete store made for a friend
+A joke site for a friend